Is Scallops Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat scallops?

-Yes, pregnant women can safely eat scallops when they are fully cooked to an internal temperature of 145°F. Scallops are actually an excellent choice during pregnancy because they're low in mercury compared to many other seafood options.
-They provide valuable nutrients including protein, omega-3 fatty acids, vitamin B12, and zinc.
-The FDA recommends 2-3 servings of low mercury seafood per week during pregnancy, and scallops fit well within these guidelines.
+Yes, pregnant women can safely eat scallops when they are fully cooked to an internal temperature of 145°F. Scallops are low in mercury and high in beneficial nutrients like protein, omega-3 fatty acids, and vitamin B12.
+The FDA and ACOG recommend eating 8-12 ounces of low mercury seafood per week during pregnancy, and scallops are an excellent choice within this guideline.
+Always ensure scallops are opaque and firm throughout before eating.

 What are the risks of scallops during pregnancy?

-The primary risk comes from eating raw or undercooked scallops, which can harbor harmful bacteria like Listeria monocytogenes and Vibrio, as well as parasites.
-Listeria infection during pregnancy can lead to miscarriage, stillbirth, premature delivery, or serious infection in newborns.
-Vibrio can cause severe gastrointestinal illness.
-These risks are eliminated when scallops are cooked to 145°F. Additionally, while scallops are low in mercury, eating excessive amounts of any seafood could contribute to mercury exposure.
+The main risk comes from eating raw or undercooked scallops, which can harbor harmful bacteria like Listeria monocytogenes and Vibrio, as well as parasites.
+Listeria infection during pregnancy can lead to miscarriage, stillbirth, or serious illness in newborns.
+Properly cooking scallops to 145°F eliminates these risks.
+Some processed scallop products may also contain additives like sodium tripolyphosphate, which is generally recognized as safe but worth noting on labels.

 Is it safe to eat scallops while pregnant?